kseryi/Control-Snap4Arduino/README.md

 To connect the control panel, you need to be on the same local network as the computer running Snap4Arduino.
 Make sure that the computer is turned on.

 To get started, select the type of control.
 Check if your device is on the same local network as the Snap4Arduino HTTP server (make sure it is turned on).
 Then enter the corresponding IP address in the field.
 Verify the transmission of messages or variables.

+Slider

+Presented in two groups - PWM and Servo
+PWM transmits values ​​in the range from 0 to 255 Servo in the range from 0 to 180
+To receive data from the slider in the Snap4Arduino environment, you need to create corresponding variables

+For PWM:
+"+pwm1", "+pwm2", "+pwm3"

+For Servo:
+"+servo1", "+servo2","+servo3"